Ghini/ghini.desktop/doc/installing.rst

 ghini.desktop is a cross-platform program and it will run on unix machines like GNU/Linux and MacOSX, as well as on Windows.

-.. topic:: one-liner for hurried Linux users.
+.. admonition:: one-liner for hurried Linux users.
    :class: note

            Download and run `the installation script <https://raw.githubusercontent.com/Ghini/ghini.desktop/ghini-1.0/scripts/devinstall.sh>`_.